tudasc/scorep-xray/src/tools/libwrap_init/README.md

 User library wrapping enables users to install library wrappers for any C or C++ library they want.

-In contrast to wrappers integrated into Score-P, e.g., PThreads, MPI, and OpenCL, user library wrappers do not extract semantic information from the library.
+In contrast to wrappers integrated into Score-P, e.g., Pthreads, MPI, and OpenCL, user library wrappers do not extract semantic information from the library.
 It only intercepts function calls and provides their timing information.